tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The 'ek' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
 The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.

-### HPKE Usage in single recipient and multiple recipient setup
+### HPKE Usage in Integrated Encryption and Key Encryption modes

-In single recipient use case, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
-In multiple recipient setup, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
+In Integrated Encryption mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+In Key Encryption mode, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

-#### HPKE Usage in single recipient setup
+#### HPKE Usage in Integrated Encryption mode

-In single recipient setup, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
+In Integrated Encryption mode, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
 In this setup, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.
-If the 'enc' parameter is present, it MUST be ignored by implementations.
 This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.
 Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In single recipient setup, JWE Compact serialization MUST be used.
+In this mode, JWE Compact serialization MUST be used.

-#### HPKE Usage in multiple recipient setup
+#### HPKE Usage in Key Encryption mode

-In multiple recipient setup, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
+In Key Encryption mode, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
 Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In multiple recipient setup, JWE serialization MUST be used.
+In this mode, JWE serialization MUST be used.
 In this setup, the 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.

 # Ciphersuite Registration